young home care worker in uniform accompanying an elderly person

 Losing the ability to drive is a major blow to independence and can quickly lead to isolation.
 That’s why transportation support is a key component of many companionship services.

-Best Quality Home Care Agency is one of many providers that offer rides to community events, doctor’s appointments, and social outings.
+Best Quality Home Care Agency is one of many providers that offer rides to community events and doctor’s appointments.
 There are also innovative services like GoGoGrandparent, which adapts modern rideshare apps like Uber and Lyft for seniors who don’t use smartphones, making it easy to book a ride with a simple phone call.

 Digital Companionship Innovations